Sunidhi Chauhan: 2001–05: Ajnabee, Chameli and Dhoom

 Chauhan collaborated with Malik for four films during the year 2002.
 Apart from the title track, she performed three other songs; "Maine To Khai Kasam", "More Sawariya" and "Ya Habibi" for the film Awara Paagal Deewana.
 During the year, she teamed up with Ismail Darbar for the first time and released the song "Ai Ajnabi" from Deewangee which she described as her most difficult song.
 Apart from featuring in the soundtrack album of Himesh Reshammiya's film Humraaz, Chauhan worked with M.M.
 Kreem for Sur – The Melody of Life, where she performed "Aa Bhi Ja" and "Dil Mein Jaagi Dhadkan Aise"; which she considered "hummable" and different from her "usual style".
 According to critic Priyanka Bhattacharya, "Chauhan's matured rendition surprises in the second half of "Aa Bhi Ja" and mentioned that other track is also "equally good".

 Chauhan made her second screen appearance in 2003 with Ram Gopal Varma-directed Bhoot, where she was featured in the promotional music video of "Bhoot Hoon Main", composed by Salim–Sulaiman.
-According to Malik, he roped in Chauhan to playback for Kareena Kapoor in two song of Main Prem Ki Diwani Hoon, since "Chauhan came in for the passion, as she understands [him] in such songs".
+According to Malik, he roped in Chauhan to playback for Kareena Kapoor in two songs of Main Prem Ki Diwani Hoon, since "Chauhan came in for the passion, as she understands [him] in such songs".
 She later worked with him for the song "Dekh Le" from Munna Bhai M.B.B.S..
 In 2004, she collaborated with Sandesh Shandilya for Chameli.
 Chameli was a significant album in Chauhan's career as she sang all tracks for the album, out of which Chauhan received most recognition with the songs "Bhaage Re Mann" and "Sajna Ve Sajna".
 Her higher octave "carefree delivery" of the former was appreciated by the critics while she chose the latter as her "personal favorite" song in her career.